cyphunk/ParallelFLASHDumper/README.txt

    might be an issue.

- This code is public domain, abuse as you wish and at your own risk
+ This code is public domain, [ab]use as you wish and at your own risk